This blog post continues on from Diabetes myths debunked – Part 1.

 7. I don’t need to exercise if I’m eating well.

 You underestimate the value of exercise in maintaining your health.
-You and almost everyone else will benefits from exercise.
+You and almost everyone else will benefit from exercise.
 Exercise is an important part of the diabetes equation as it helps insulin to work better, therefore lowering your blood glucose.
 Exercise can also help to relieve stress (stress can cause high BGLs), lowers blood pressure and cholesterol, lowers risk for many chronic diseases, keep joints flexible, strengthens bones and muscles, sleep better, increases your energy for everyday activities….the list is endless.

 8. Diet is the reason my blood glucose levels are high.

 Stress, illness, infection, forgetting to take your diabetes medication and/or insulin, pain, less physical activity than usual and older age are a few reasons why blood glucose levels are high.
 The condition naturally deteriorates as we age and the body wears out.
 When this happens diet cannot solely help you to control diabetes symptoms.
 Diabetes medications and/or insulin will need to be prescribed by your doctor.

 9. I have diabetes so this means I can’t do this….